nivle1661/geographic-framework/README.md

 ## Data Plugins
 ###### SetListPlugin -
-Name: Enter what you want the dataset to be called
+Name: Enter what you want the dataset to be called <br />
-Subject: Name of the artist
+Subject: Name of the artist <br />
-Source: go to https://musicbrainz.org/doc/MusicBrainz_Identifier and enter the name of the artist you want.
+Source: go to https://musicbrainz.org/doc/MusicBrainz_Identifier and enter the name of the artist you want. <br />
 Click on the required one and copy the MBID from the details tab.
-It should look like this. e.g.
+It should look like this. e.g. <br />
-Kendrick Lamar - 381086ea-f511-4aba-bdf9-71c753dc5077
+Kendrick Lamar - 381086ea-f511-4aba-bdf9-71c753dc5077 <br />

 An MBID is required from the user as there are artists with duplicate names.
 MBID is a sure fire way to get the correct artist.
 Furthermore the API for setlist.fm (data source) also prefers MBID making it a perfect key.
 The API returns data in XML form.
 It is parsed using SAXParser data extraction is the only requirement, making it the optimal choice.

 ###### CSVPLugin -
-Name: Enter what you want the dataset to be called
+Name: Enter what you want the dataset to be called <br />
-Subject: The who of the events
+Subject: The who of the events <br />
-Source: Resource file name, including .csv
+Source: Resource file name, including .csv <br />

 Resource files have to have columns Location, Date, Quantity (optional), and Keywords.